-Before delving into multiple regression model selection, I established the training and testing datasets, because testing a model on the same data it was trained on causes overfitting.
+Before delving into multiple regression model selection, I established the training and testing datasets, because testing a model using the same data it was trained on causes overfitting.
 To that end, I used a 10-fold cross-validation technique (Kohavi, 1995).
 I randomly separated the data spreadsheet into 10 folds, the models would be trained on 9 out of 10 folds and tested on the remaining single fold.
 Each of the 10 folds would get a chance of being the testing fold, that way I can estimate the robustness of the models.
 Since one article can have multiple data rows in the NeuroElectro spreadsheet (one per reported neuron type), the only rule for fold separation was that each fold must contain unique articles (by PubMed ID).
 If that was not the case, my models could be learning to predict the article’s PubMed ID instead of ephys measurements using metadata as features.

 After examining several multiple regression models (section 1.3), I used the Random Forest regression algorithm for modeling ephys properties with multiple features simultaneously.
 Specifically, I used the randomForest implementation (RandomForest package in R, version 4.6-12) for constructing the regression models that predict ephys properties given experimental condition features, and cforest implementation (party package in R, version 1.0-25) for feature importance ranking.
 The randomForest implementation cannot handle categorical variables with more than 53 different values, only one variable failed to meet that criteria – neuron type (NT) which currently has 115 unique entities in NeuroElectro.
 My workaround to this problem was to expand the NT column into a matrix where each neuron type is a column and each row contains a 1 for the NT mentioned in the respective article and 0 otherwise.
 This is a common solution used by regression approaches to model continuous variables with categorical features.

 I created six different models that enable me to explore the performance of solution components when predicting ephys properties, compared to neuron types, basic metadata and their combinations.
 These models are: neuron type only, basic metadata, solutions metadata, basic metadata + neuron type, solutions metadata + neuron type, and all features together (neuron type, basic and solutions metadata).
 The hypothesis is that if solutions provide valuable information to the models, they should perform reasonably well on their own and improve the basic metadata + neuron type model performance.
-That result would be observed, if the all features model has the best performance.
+That result would be observed, if the all features model had the best performance.

 To study the effect of reducing the number of available samples on the model performance, I used the all metadata features model to predict input resistance with reducing the number of available samples by 100 with each iteration.